folio-org/docs/content/en/docs/Access/Requests/requests.md

 * You will not be able to turn off title level requesting while there are any open title level requests.
 * To avoid issues with queue ordering, you should first close open item level requests before turning on title level requesting.
 * Check Settings > Circulation > Title level requests > **Fail to create title level hold when request is blocked by circulation rule** if you want title level requests to follow circulation rules.
-If you do not choose this option, then title level requests will go through even when item level requests (of all types) are blocked by the circulation rule.
-The title level request will remain Open - not yet filled as the circulation rule will prevent the request from being associated with an item.
+If you do not choose this option, then title level requests will go through even when hold requests are blocked by the circulation rule.
+The title level hold request will remain Open - not yet filled as the circulation rule will prevent the request from being associated with an item.
 * Title level requests are not yet supported for multi-volume sets - e.g., "any copy of volume D of the Longman Anthology of World Literature."
 Those requests must continue to be handled as item-level requests.
 * Items newly added to FOLIO via the Receiving app, Inventory, or Data Import must be checked in in order to be made available to fill open title level requests.